alisw/MachineLearningHEP/cplusutilities/README.md

 1) The number of files to download from GRID.
 By default all files will be downloaded: `nfiles="/*/"`.
 For test runs, one can add some zeros (`"/000*/"`, assuming 1000 < jobs < 9999) to download less files.
 2) The file to be downloaded is by default `AnalysisResults.root`.
 3) There are hardcoded paths for the different datasets from where to get the LEGO train output.
 Unfortunately, it is not possible to automatically get these from the train config, as some of the children are splitted into multiple paths when the output is too big.
 For debugging purposes, the script will print the hardcoded paths with the ones it can get from the train config.
+Point 1) and 3) are only valid for the old downloader, `Download.sh`.

 ### b) The screen program